cynthiatreger/phsm-traffic-inspection/README.md

 > ***Gateway Route propagation*** must be disabled on the reverse proxy subnet, so that a 0/0 UDR is enough to force the return traffic via the Firewall

 **Results**:
-* UDRs not being supported on the PHSM subnet can be configured on the reverse-proxy subnet.
+* UDRs not being supported on the PHSM subnet can be configured on the reverse proxy subnet.
 *  The reverse proxy SNATs the client IP: when forwarding traffic to PHSM, the return traffic will automatically be directed back to the reverse proxy.
 * Filtering rules that cannot be enforced using NSGs on the PHSM subnet can be configured on the Firewall and/or on NSGs applied to the reverse proxy subnet.
 * Both Spoke traffic and On-Prem traffic to the PHSM environment are secured.